 |Outstanding shares (#)*||23,392,442||23,392,442|

-With $4.5 million in cash and cash equivalents, $60 million in undrawn availability under its credit facilities and a net debt to TTM EBITDA ratio of 2.0x, the Company enters the second half of 2019 in strong financial condition.
+The Company remains in strong financial condition.
+With $60 million in undrawn availability under its credit facilities and a net debt to TTM EBITDA ratio of 1.85x, the Company enters 2020 with significant resources with which to pursue organic and acquisitive growth opportunities.

-For the Rubber Solutions segment, areas of investment include new mixing lines in Kitchener, ON and Scotland Neck, NC that, in addition to increasing annual capacity by 20 and 50 million pounds, respectively, will support production of a broader array of compounded products (white and color), as well as provide enhanced flexibility in attracting and fulfilling new business.
+For the Rubber Solutions segment, areas of investment in 2019 include new mixing lines in Kitchener, ON and Scotland Neck, NC that, in addition to increasing annual capacity by 20 and 50 million pounds, respectively, will support production of a broader array of compounded products (white and color), as well as provide enhanced flexibility in attracting and fulfilling new business.
 The Company also recently brought online a new “tilt” mixer, which should support the production of increasingly specialized, higher margin compounds, further diversifying the AirBoss’ offering and enhancing penetration with both existing and new customers.
-In Kitchener, AirBoss is also upgrading its office and laboratory facilities to support enhanced collaboration with customers and better reflect the Company’s focus on innovative R&D and proprietary technical solutions.
-In the Engineered Products segment, AirBoss is piloting new presses for the anti-vibration business that are expected to support reduced cycle times and lower labor costs, which should support improved margins.
-More broadly, the Company is also investing in developing new anti-noise, vibration and harshness products, as well as the next generation of the low-burden mask marketed by the defense business.
+In Kitchener, AirBoss has finished upgrading its office and laboratory facilities to support enhanced collaboration with customers and better reflect the Company’s focus on innovative R&D and proprietary technical solutions.

 In May 2019, AirBoss announced a transaction to create AirBoss Defense Group (“ADG”) through the merger of the AirBoss defense business with privately-owned Critical Solutions International.
 While management believes there are numerous synergies associated with transaction, most important is the creation of a strong platform with the scale, capabilities and flexibility to act on an array of growth opportunities, both organic and transactional.
 AirBoss’ defense business continues to identify and submit to tenders internationally, cumulatively valued at hundreds of millions of dollars.
 The transaction closed immediately subsequent to year-end on January 1, 2020.
 In the near-term, ADG remains focused on fulfilling the contracts secured in 2018 and 2019, including the recent MALO contract award from the U.S. Department of Defense.
 ADG is also working to advance next-generation products like Blast Gauge® and a new version of the low-burden mask through development and testing.

 As part of its go-forward strategy for the Company, management is focused on four core priorities:

-- Growing the core Rubber Solutions segment by positioning it as a specialty supplier of choice in the consolidating North American market;
+- Growing the core Rubber Solutions segment by positioning it as a specialty supplier of choice in the consolidating North American market, with a growing focus on building defensible leadership positions in selected compounds;

-- Completing the ADG transaction and then leveraging the new entity’s enhanced scale and capabilities to pursue an array of growth and value-creation opportunities in the broader survivability solutions segment serving both defense and first responder markets;
+- Leveraging ADG’s enhanced scale and capabilities to pursue an array of growth and value-creation opportunities in the broader survivability solutions segment serving both defense and first responder markets;

 - Driving improved performance from the anti-vibration business through a combination of disciplined cost containment, client relationship expansion, new product development and sector diversification; and

-- Targeting acquisition opportunities across the business with a focus on adding new compounds and products, technical capabilities, and geographic reach into selected North American and international markets.
+- Targeting additional acquisition opportunities across the business with a focus on adding new compounds and products, technical capabilities, and geographic reach into selected North American and international markets.

 Contact: Chris Bitsakakis, President or Gren Schoch, CEO at 905-751-1188.

 AirBoss of America Corp. is a group of complementary businesses using compounding technology and engineering expertise to create value for its customers.
 With a capacity to process over 450 million turn pounds of rubber annually, AirBoss Rubber Solutions is one of North America’s largest custom rubber compounding companies and a leading supplier of essential calendered and extruded products for a broad range of applications.
 AirBoss Engineered Products is a leading supplier of innovative anti-vibration solutions to the North American automotive market.
 AirBoss Defense Group is a world leader in the supply of survivability solutions to the defense and first responder industries.
 The Company’s shares trade on the TSX under the symbol BOS.
 Visit www.airbossofamerica.com.

 | Three months ended |